Skegby: Skegby Hall

+The last Manorial Court was held in Skegby Hall on 25 April 1924.
+The current Lord of the Manor is Dominic Vernon Dodsley Williams, who currently resides in Carmarthenshire.

 Francis White's "Directory of Nottinghamshire," of 1853 tells us that Skegby had "an extensive coal mine, and several limestone quarries and kilns" and that in the 1800s "stocking-making was a common occupation."
 According to White, Skegby celebrated its Village Feast on the Sunday after 10 July.